So, what is needed in the planning stages?

 “The beauty of using a sheet membrane to waterproof the entire area is in the consistency it has in thickness compared to its liquid applied counterpart,” says Paul.
 “Another key benefit and feature to this way of waterproofing is the speed in which it can be done.
 As there is no drying time needed for the waterproofing, a tiler can start in your bathroom 24 hours after our work is complete.”

-The Tiled Shower Solution is so good you’ll need no other heating in your bathroom and you’ll have less condensation.
+Warmup Waterproofed Shower System is so good you’ll need no other heating in your bathroom and you’ll have less condensation.
 You’ll also have the convenience of a fully programmable digital touch screen thermostat that can be operated through a standard panel or Wi-Fi.
 It’s hard to believe all of this will run for the cost of one coffee per week.